Frank Borman: Eastern Air Lines

 In early 1969, Borman became a special advisor to Eastern Air Lines.
-The following year he completed the six-week Harvard Business School's Advanced Management Program.
+The following year he completed Harvard Business School's six-week Advanced Management Program.
 He joined Eastern Air Lines on July 1, 1970, and moved to Miami.
 In December he became its senior vice president for operations.
 On the evening of December 29, 1972, Borman received a phone call informing him that Eastern Air Lines Flight 401 had disappeared off the radar near Florida's Everglades.
 He took a helicopter, which was able to land in the darkness 150 yards from the crash site, and waded waist-deep through the murky swamp, helping rescue crash victims and load survivors into rescue helicopters.

 The accident put the spotlight on the airline's Lockheed L-1011 TriStar aircraft, which suffered from maintenance problems, particularly with the turbine blades of the Rolls-Royce RB211 engine.
 This made it difficult to fly them at a profit.
 The airline also had 25 Boeing 727-100QC aircraft capable of being quickly changed from passenger to cargo aircraft.
 These weighed more than the airline's standard 727-100s, and therefore consumed more fuel, which made them only marginally profitable when fuel prices were low, but jet fuel prices quadrupled in the 1970s.
 Eastern also spent $200,000 on a down payment for two Concordes, although it had no suitable routes to fly them on.

-Borman was promoted to Executive Vice President-General Operations Manager and was elected to Eastern's board of directors in July 1974.
-In May 1975, Borman was elected president and chief operating officer by the board.
+Borman was promoted to executive vice president-general operations manager and was elected to Eastern's board of directors in July 1974.
+In May 1975, he was elected president and chief operating officer by the board.
 He was named chief executive officer of Eastern in December 1975, and became chairman of the board in December 1976.
 Borman disliked aspects of American corporate culture, such as plush offices, luxury Cadillac and Mercedes company cars and a Lockheed JetStar corporate jet for executives, while firing or furloughing employees.
-After Borman became Eastern's CEO, he saved the company $9 million annually in salaries by firing 81 middle managers and 31 vice presidents.
+After he became Eastern's CEO, he saved the company $9 million annually in salaries by firing 81 middle managers and 31 vice presidents.
 He drove to work in a second-hand Chevrolet Camaro with an engine he rebuilt himself.
-He sold the Jetstar, and, as at North American, banned drinking on company time, which he considered also included lunchtime.
+He sold the JetStar, and, as at North American, banned drinking on company time, which he considered also included lunchtime.
 The end of the three-martini lunch came as a shock to many executives.